-- 2 Tbsp fresh herbs basil, mint, parsley – your choice
+- 2 tablespoon fresh herbs basil, mint, parsley - your choice

-- Prepare a seasoned rub for tofu by combining 1/2 tsp paprika and 1 tsp salt.
+- Prepare a seasoned rub for tofu by combining ½ teaspoon paprika, ½ teaspoon cumin and 1 teaspoon salt.

 - Cut drained tofu into approx ⅓" thick slabs.

 - Cut slabs into small triangles.

 - Place tofu triangles in baking dish.
-Cover with orange juice.
+Lightly drizzle with orange juice.
 Cover and refrigerate for about 2 hours.

 - After tofu has marinated, place triangles into skillet with about ⅓ of the marinade.
 Cook over medium - high heat until tofu has lightly browned.
 Remove from pan.
 Save the rest of the marinade.

 - Place drained/rinsed chickpeas into hot skillet.
 Cook approx. 4-5 minutes, stirring often, until lightly browned.
 Add carrots and a small amount of marinade if needed.

-- Add carrots, cauliflower, remaining paprika, cumin, and 1/3 leftover marinade from tofu.
+- Add cauliflower, remaining paprika, cumin, and ⅓ leftover marinade from tofu.
 Cook for a few minutes until veggies are slightly tender.